 World Book Day

-This Thursday (March 5), thousands of children will dispense with their normal school uniforms to transform themselves into Harry Potters, Red Riding Hoods, Gruffalos, Paddingtons and countless more literary legends as part of a worldwide celebration of books.
+This Thursday 5 March, thousands of children will swap their usual school uniform to transform themselves into Harry Potter, Red Riding Hood, the Gruffalo, Paddington, and countless other literary legends as part of a worldwide celebration of books.

 What is your favourite book?
 Is reading still the best way of getting lost in a story?
 And, most important of all, will you be dressing up on Thursday?

 Read Our Stories

 1984 at 70: Still relevant says Orwell’s son